 If you’re having, say, 10 for dinner on the beach, you can put together a castaway-style portable table that sits just above the sand made of two logs with boards crossing over top, lined with cushions on two sides for comfy seating.
 Be creative, tap your imagination and have fun with the planning!
 Consult Pinterest, Instagram and glossy magazines like Real Simple and Southern Living to find the latest great ideas.

 What you don’t want is to arrive with all the great goodies minus the blanket or corkscrew.
-Consult this picnic essentials list (below) and scan our tips on planning a simple picnic and easy recipes, to make sure you’ve got it all in the basket.
+Consult this picnic essentials list (below) to make sure you’ve got it all in the basket.
 Here’s a checklist that covers the basics:

 • Picnic blanket